Compact star and compact star matter properties from a baryonic extended linear sigma model with explicit chiral symmetry breaking: Effect of on hadron spectrum and nuclear matter properties

+which denotes the contribution of explicit chiral symmetry breaking to the baryon nucleon mass in isospin limit.
+We will see that this term is significant for describing the compact star matter properties and is helpful to understand the properties of EOS.

-During the numerical analysis, we found and will show later that, the parameter set which yields \(\sigma_{\pi N}\sim 75 \rm \ MeV\) in iso-limit that satisfies the empirical values at vacuum~\cite{Bernard:1995dp,Meissner:2005ba}, has problems in describing the high density region behaviors of EOS under RMF approximation, though it yields the reasonable masses of hadrons and properties of NM at saturation density.
+During the numerical analysis, we found and will show later that, the parameter set that yields \(\sigma_{\pi N}\sim 75 \rm \ MeV\) in iso-limit that satisfies the empirical estimations at vacuum~\cite{Bernard:1995dp,Meissner:2005ba}, has difficulty in describing the high density region behavior of the EOS under RMF approximation, though it yields the reasonable masses of hadrons and properties of NM at saturation density.
 Therefore, we choose several values of \(\sigma_{\pi N}\), which yield the mass spectra of hadrons and NM properties at saturation density, to show its effect on the EOS in the high density region.

+The values of the free parameters, fitted by the hadron spectra [except \(\Sigma^{\pm}\) and \(\Xi^0\) due to Eq.~\eqref{eq:GMO}] and NM properties at saturation density listed in Tables~\ref{tab:mass} and \ref{tab:nm}, are given in Table~\ref{tab:para}, following the \(\chi^2\) minimization method with the central values and error bars in the two tables.